 - Step 2: Take in the sides and adjust armholes (optional)

 - Step 3: Shape and finish the armholes

 Step 2: Take in the sides and adjust armholes (optional)

 Pin the sides and trim the excess fabric.

 Fix the gaping by taking in the excess fabric at the shoulder seam or adding armhole darts.

 Make the same shoulder adjustment at the collar facing if needed.

 Step 3: Shape and finish the armholes

-I sewed the bias binding to the right side of the armhole, flipped it to the back and stitched it down from the front.
+Sew the bias binding to the right side of the armhole, flip it to the back and stitch it down from the front.

 I like how this upcycled sleeveless coat dressed up my outfit.
-In the picture, I’m wearing a plain black crew neck and white jeans under the coat.
-Without the coat, the outfit was meh, but once I put it on, the coat added a touch of menswear that was polished and pulled together.
+The coat added a touch of menswear that was polished and pulled together.
+It certainly jazzed up the everyday jeans and t-shirt I’m wearing.